Second Cancers After Non-Hodgkin Lymphoma

 Follow-up after treatment

 After completing treatment for NHL, you should still see your doctor regularly and may have tests to look for signs that the cancer has come back.
-Patients should let their doctors know if they have any new symptoms or problems, as they could be due to the lymphoma coming back or from a new disease or cancer.
+Let your doctors know if you have any new symptoms or problems, as they could be due to the lymphoma coming back or from a new disease or cancer.

 Women who were treated with chest radiation prior to the age of 30 have an increased risk of breast cancer.
-The American Cancer Society recommends yearly breast MRIs in addition to mammograms and clinical breast exams beginning at age 30 for women who were treated with chest radiation while they were aged 10 to 30.
+The American Cancer Society recommends yearly breast MRIs in addition to mammograms and clinical breast exams beginning at age 30 for these women.

 The Children’s Oncology Group has guidelines for the follow-up of patients treated for cancer as a child, teen, or young adult, including screening for second cancers.
 These can be found at www.survivorshipguidelines.org.

-- Consume a healthy diet, with an emphasis on plant foods
+- Eat a healthy diet, with an emphasis on plant foods

-- Limit consumption of alcohol to no more than 1 drink per day for women or 2 per day for men
+- Limit alcohol to no more than 1 drink per day for women or 2 per day for men

 See Second Cancers in Adults for more information about causes of second cancers.